Spring Blooms Featured in

 Eden Park—magnolias and butterflies

 Eden Park stretches over some 186 ac (75 ha) and features walking trails, small lakes, and stunning spring blooms.
-The park also home to the Cincinnati Art Museum and Krohn Conservatory.
+The park is also home to the Cincinnati Art Museum and Krohn Conservatory.
 Late March and early April is the prime time to witness tree blossoms at Eden Park.
 Walk to the Hinkle Gazebo and Magnolia Garden across from the Krohn Conservatory for the magnificent pink flower spectacle.
-Magnolia bloom usually peaks in early April.
+The magnolia bloom usually peaks in early April.
 If you are keen to see more flowers, walk to Mirror Lake for the tender blossoms of roses and cherry trees along the lakeshore.
 Krohn Conservatory in Eden Park offers another stunning spring spectacle: the Butterfly Show.
 From mid-March to mid-June (dates vary each year), thousands of butterflies flutter throughout the showroom.

 Ault Park—cherry trees

-One of the largest parks of Cincinnati, Ault Park has lots of green areas, hiking trails, several gardens, and a Pavilion.
-In late March and early Apil, trees dress up in spring blossoms, and later in spring, various flowers lure visitors to the gardens.
+One of the largest parks of Cincinnati, Ault Park has lots of green areas, hiking trails, several gardens, and a pavilion.
+In late March and early April, trees dress up in spring blossoms, and later in spring, various flowers lure visitors to the gardens.
 There are two cherry tree groves in Ault Park where you can behold the beauty of the delicate white and pink flowers: the Kwanzan Cherry tree grove and the Japanese Cherry blossom tree grove.

 When is the best time to visit Cincinnati for spring blooms?